Earth, Wind & Fire: Touch the World

 During 1987, Maurice went about reconvening the band.
-Verdine, Johnson, Bailey and Woolfolk returned.
-New members guitarist/vocalist Sheldon Reynolds, keyboardist Vance Taylor and drummer Sonny Emory filled out the lineup.
-A new horn section dubbed Earth, Wind & Fire Horns was created, made up of Gary Bias on the saxophone, Raymond Lee Brown on the trumpet, and Reggie Young on flugelhorn and trombone.
+Coming back into the fold were Verdine, Johnson, Bailey and Woolfolk.
+Whilst new members guitarist/vocalist Sheldon Reynolds, keyboardist Vance Taylor and drummer Sonny Emory completed the lineup.
+A new horn section dubbed Earth, Wind & Fire Horns was established, comprising Gary Bias on the saxophone, Raymond Lee Brown on the trumpet, and Reggie Young on flugelhorn and trombone.

 With this came the studio album Touch the World which was issued in November 1987.
 Touch the World rose to No. 3 on the Billboard Top R&B Albums chart and No. 33 on the Billboard 200 chart.
 Touch the World was also certified US Gold.

-David Emerson of The Boston Globe called Touch the World "one of their toughest and most convincing records ever".
-Pamela Bloom of High Fidelity proclaimed "the message, as always, is stop, step back, and turn up your light".
-Touch the World was also nominated for a Soul Train Award in the category of Best R&B/Soul Album of the Year.
+Roe Hoeburger of Rolling Stone found "Bailey's falsetto sounds as pure and piercing as ever, but he often needs White's sly, low counterpunch to bring him back from the stratosphere."
+Pamela Bloom of High Fidelity proclaimed "Touch the World is nothing if not contemporary (but)..the message, as always, is stop, step back, and turn up your light".
+Touch the World was also nominated for a Soul Train Award in the category of Best R&B/Soul Album of the Year - Group, Band or Duo.

 Skylark penned "System of Survival" for the album.
 It became a hit single, going to number one on both the Billboard R&B and Dance charts.
 "System of Survival" was nominated for a Soul Train Award in the category of Best R&B/Soul Single – Group, Band or Duo.
 "Thinking of You" got to No. 1 on the Billboard Dance Club Songs chart and No. 3 on the Billboard Hot R&B/Hip-Hop Songs chart.